harrylh/golang_note/README.md

 4) A slice does not store any data, it just describes a section of an underlying array.

    The change to a slice will influnce the relative arrays
+5) new(something) : create a 0 filled something and return a pointer to it. make(something) : create a something with specified length and return something (not a pointer). make() is only used for slice/channel/map